jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

 1. Reduce the effort, complexity, and risk of introducing new tests to OpenShift.
 2. Allow tests to be introduced in the same pull request as the PR which fixes a bug or introduces a feature.
 3. Allow component owners to introduce new test suites / add tests to existing suites.
-4. Allow non-OpenShift components, including layered products, to participate in extending OpenShift tests.
+4. Allow non-OpenShift components, including layered products, to participate in extending OpenShift tests and Component Readiness.
 5. Maintain and increase testing coverage.
 6. Maintain and increase code quality.
 7. Maintain and improve the signal TRT provides through Component Readiness.
 8. Provide a standard model for testing component configurations.
 9. Allow distributed contribution of tests while introducing centralized mechanisms to require important tests from component owners and improve coverage over time.
 10. Improve testing efficiency by reducing initialization time.
-11. Allow layered products to participate in OpenShift testing & component readiness.

 ### Non-Goals
 1. Fully decompose `openshift-tests` or decentralize test orchestration & reporting.